Julius Eastman: Artistic legacy

+Notable performances and discography

+In November 2002, Sean Franz Griffin programmed Julius Eastman’s “Tripod” at the Hammer Museum; the performance was led by violinist Mark Menzies.

+In 2008, Griffin premiered “Buffalo ’70”—a concert opera about Julius Eastman for ten performers—at the MATA Festival in New York; its libretto and commentary were later published in We Have Delivered Ourselves from the Tonal—Of, Towards, On, For Julius Eastman (Savvy Contemporary / Archive Books, 2020).

 In June 2006, the New York-based group Ne(x)tworks presented their score realization (by Cornelius Dufallo and Chris McIntyre) of Eastman's Stay On It at the ISSUE Project Room silo space on Carroll Street in Brooklyn.

-In 2007 the California E A R Unit gave a performance of Crazy Nigger at REDCAT (The Roy and Edna Disney CalArts Theater in the Walt Disney Concert Hall Complex).
+In 2007, the California E A R Unit gave a performance of Crazy Nigger at REDCAT (The Roy and Edna Disney CalArts Theater in the Walt Disney Concert Hall Complex).

-Eastman's piece Crazy Nigger was performed March 15, 2008, during 7th Edition Dag in de Branding Festival, The Hague, the Netherlands.
+Eastman's piece Crazy Nigger was performed March 15, 2008, during the 7th Edition Dag in de Branding Festival, The Hague, the Netherlands.